 Only 36% of sales reps send a follow-up email.
 Depending on whether you already agreed on a new meeting or not, send a follow-up email asking about the prospect’s impressions on the meeting.
 Enquire whether they need any further information about your product/service and when’s the best time to contact them.

-Emphasize the problems that will be solved and the benefits that your product provides.
+Emphasise the problems that will be solved and the benefits that your product provides.
 A decent follow-up leaves the potential customer pleased with both you and the solution offered.

 To keep track of your sales performance, create a KPI report by following 5 steps.